Gaozhuang-big/eROI/README.md

 - Windows 10 or greater

 # Usage
-- First, download the EXE program and double-click to open it.
+- First, download the exe program and double-click to open it.
 Choose the language according to your preference.
-Next, select the location of the mzML file, then input the scan points per minute, m/z range, and RI range.
-Afterward, click "Next" to choose the output file save location.
-Once all parameters are set, click "Run" and wait for the process to complete.
+- Next, select the location of the mzML file, then input the scan points per minute, m/z range, and RI range.
+- Afterward, click "Next" to choose the output file save location.
+- Once all parameters are set, click "Run" and wait for the process to complete.
 The results will be available afterward.